Lucascordovaa/sales-dashboard/README.md

 * [Python 3.10+](https://www.python.org/downloads/)
 * [Node.js 18+ and npm](https://nodejs.org/)
 * Git (if you’re cloning the repo)
-* Python extension for VSCode is optional
+* Python extension if you're on VSCode

 ---